sjcurtis/sjcurtis.github.io/README.md

 Intro

 ## Code Review
 My code review was done on my Android inventory app.
 As part of my review, I pointed out screens that had didn't function as intended.
 The list of inventory didn't refresh after an item was delete.
+Inventory also wasn't tied to a specific user meaning anyone logged in coul see the inventory.

+Security recommendations regarding enrollment and login were also discussed.
+Enrollment allowed for a single character password which doesn't provide significant security.
+Secrity could be improved by setting password requirements.
+MFA would also improve security.

+The last part I review was styling and comments.
+The styling was consistent and followed common Java practices.
+Comments were light though and missed blocks of comments documenting processes.

 Link: [Code Review](https://github.com/sjcurtis/sjcurtis.github.io/blob/main/Code%20Review%20Compressed.mp4)